• Feb 25, 2025

 • Nearby attractions- Sambhar Lake, Sunehari Kothi, Jaigarh Fort, Jal Mahal, Kanak Vrindavan, Nahargarh Biological Park, and Garh Ganesh Temple.

-One of the world's biggest rock-cut monastic-temple complexes, the Ellora Caves houses the three prominent religions of India, including Hinduism, Buddhism, and Jainism, thus, illustrating the tolerant spirit, harmony, and synchronity of the country.
-The caves contains many Hindu temples, Buddhist chaityas and viharas, and Jain shrines.
-The Kailasha Temple is the most famous temple in the entire complex of around 100 caves, as it is the earth's single largest monolithic excavation site.
+One of the world's largest rock-cut monastic-temple complexes, the Ellora Caves houses the three prominent religions of India, including Hinduism, Buddhism, and Jainism, thus illustrating the country's tolerant spirit, harmony, and synchronicity.
+The caves contain many Hindu temples, Buddhist chaityas and viharas, and Jain shrines.
+The Kailasha Temple is the most famous temple in the entire complex of around 100 caves, as it is the world's largest monolithic excavation.

 • Best time to visit- Either the monsoon season from August to September or the winter season from November to February.

-• Nearby attractions- Grineshwar Jyotirlinga Temple, Bhadra Maruti, Mughal Silk Bazaar, Daultabad Fort, Chand Minar, and Hemadpanthi Temple Mosque.
+• Nearby attractions- Grishneshwar Jyotirlinga Temple, Bhadra Maruti, Mughal Silk Bazaar, Daultabad Fort, Chand Minar, and Hemadpanthi Temple Mosque.

 17. Golden Temple, Amritsar

-One of the most sacred holy sites for Sikhs and Punjab's cultural icons, the Golden Temple captivates devotees and tourists worldwide, regardless of their religion.
-The temple, also known as Sri Harminder Sahib beautifully maintains the fusion of Hindu and Islamic architectural styles and is renowned for its golden dome, spiritual aura, and architectural intricacy.
-A sacred pool, Amrit Sarovar, has surrounded the Golden Temple, thus helping to offer a tranquil and calm environment to its visitors.
+One of the most sacred holy sites for Sikhs and a cultural icon of Punjab, the Golden Temple captivates devotees and tourists worldwide, regardless of religion.
+The temple, also known as Sri Harminder Sahib, beautifully blends Hindu and Islamic architectural styles and is renowned for its golden dome, spiritual aura, and intricate architecture.
+A sacred pool, Amrit Sarovar, surrounds the Golden Temple, thus helping to offer a tranquil and calm environment to its visitors.

 • Best time to visit- Months between October and March

-• Nearby attractions- Jallianwala Bagh, the Partition Museum, Sri Akal Takt Sahib, Shri Durgiana Temple, Tarn Taran Sahib, and Ram Tirth Temple.
+• Nearby attractions- Jallianwala Bagh, the Partition Museum, Sri Akal Takht Sahib, Shri Durgiana Temple, Tarn Taran Sahib, and Ram Tirth Temple.

 18. Humayun's Tomb, Delhi

-The first-ever Garden Tomb in the entire Indian Subcontinent, Humayun's Tomb represents a mesmerising monument and a charnel house of the late Mughal Emperor Humanyu.
-The senior wife of Humanyu, Bega Begum, created the mausoleum, exhibiting the existence of love between a wife and a husband.
-This architectural marvel showcases the use of red sandstone for the first time in Delhi in such a large monument, thus paving the way for the use of such material in almost every architecture during the Mughal Period, which has become synonymous with Mughal grandeur.
+The first-ever Garden Tomb in the entire Indian Subcontinent, Humayun's Tomb, represents a mesmerising monument and a charnel house of the late Mughal Emperor Humayun.
+Humanyu's senior wife, Bega Begum, commissioned the mausoleum, demonstrating the love between a husband and wife.
+This architectural marvel showcases the use of red sandstone in Delhi for the first time in such a large monument, paving the way for its use in almost every architectural work during the Mughal Period, which has become synonymous with Mughal grandeur.

-• Best time to visit- In the months between October and March.
+• Best time to visit: October to March.

-• Nearby attractions- Nizamuddin Durgah, Purana Qila, Sunder Nursery, Lodhi Garden, National Zoological Park, Crafts Museum, and Waste to Wonder Park.
+• Nearby attractions- Nizamuddin Dargah, Purana Qila, Sunder Nursery, Lodhi Garden, National Zoological Park, Crafts Museum, and Waste to Wonder Park.

 19. Talatal Ghar, Assam

-Built-in 1765 CE, Talata Ghar is the largest monument in Tai-Ahom’s construction history.
-It was initially a seven-story palace, the first three storeys of which are known as Talant Ghar, which is buried underground.
+Built-in 1765 CE, Talatal Ghar is the largest monument in Tai-Ahom’s construction history.
+It was initially a seven-storey palace, the first three storeys of which are known as Talant Ghar and are buried underground.
 In contrast, the upper storeys are known as Kareng Ghar.
 Originally an army base, the palace became the Ahom Kingdom’s seat of the Royal Court and Administrative Office, along with its Strategic Military Headquarters.
-The above-ground two-storey monument still prevails and is open for visitors, where they can explore intricate galleries and several pavilions on their large flat rooftops.
+The above-ground two-storey monument still stands and is open to visitors, who can explore intricate galleries and several pavilions on its large flat rooftops.

-• Best time to visit- Particularly in the months of October and November.
+• Best time to visit: Particularly in October and November.

 • Nearby attractions- Gola Ghar, Rang Ghar, Uttaran Museum, Jaysagar Tank and Temples, Kareng Ghar and Talat Ghar, Pani Dihing Wildlife Sanctuary, and Tai Ahom Museum.